kisom/kyleisom.net-archive/source/about/index.markdown

 I can also be found lurking on freenode in #devious (the channel for the [BSD public shell server](http://www.devio.us) I help run) and #clojure.
-I go by vimja, emacsdaddy, or kyle_dev.
+I go by kyl, vimja, or emacsdaddy.

 I can also be reached on XMPP, Skype, and iMessage; you can get those from one of the other contact methods.